IBE160/SG-Gruppe-A/docs/epics.md

 **Prerequisites:** Story 2.6

-**Technical Notes:** The AI service will generate suggestions based on the gap analysis.
+**Technical Notes:** The backend will generate suggestions based on the gap analysis.

 ---